shivannis/xandr-docs-public/xandr-docs/articles/curate/create-event-code-manually.md

 where:

 - *EventName* is the name for your event
-- *UUID* is the unique ID for your pixel as shown in the Xandr UI
+- *UUID* is the unique ID for your pixel as shown in the Microsoft Advertising UI

 See [Standard Events and Parameters](standard-events-and-parameters.md) for the names of standard events.